 The Lenovo ThinkPad X1 Carbon is like a painting.
 It doesn't change, but every time you go back to it, you find something new to marvel at.
 And in the world of laptops, the Thinkpad X1 Carbon is a masterpiece.
-With a lightweight yet durable chassis, the X1 Carbon is an excellent option for business users who are frequently on the go.
+An improvement upon the ThinkPad X1 Carbon 6th Gen, the X1 Carbon 7th Gen is an excellent option for business users who are frequently on the go.

 We reviewed the base model ThinkPad X1 Carbon, which costs $1,463 and comes with a 1080p display, a Core i5-8265U CPU, 8GB of RAM and a 256GB M.2 PCIe NVMe SSD.